himada2018/himada2018.github.io/_pages/about.md

 If you are interested in pursuing a PhD with him, please contact him via email to express your interest with your research idea and financial plans.
 Please visit [this page](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/) to figure out available PhD funding opportunities.
 Usually, deadlines for PhD funding applications are around December-January and if you are interested, you'd like to contact him as soon as possible to discuss your project/grant acquisition.

-Hiro is particularly motivated to supervise student-led PhD projects on the following topics: [the psychological foundation of intergroup relations](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/research-degree-potential-projects/) and [intergroup intergenerational cooperation](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/sedarc/) (i.e., sustainable behaviour).
+Hiro is particularly motivated to supervise student-led PhD projects on the following topics: [the psychological foundation of intergroup relations](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/research-degree-potential-projects/) and [intergroup/intergenerational cooperation](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/studying-here/research-degrees/sedarc/) (i.e., sustainable behaviour).

 For Japanese early career researchers (ECRs): Hiro is more than willing to help Japanese ECRs to come do a PhD/build their career in the UK (regardless of whether they do so with him at Royal Holloway).
 If you have any questions about PhD/career opportunities in the UK, feel free to contact him.
 He also offers free English-related consultations for Japanese ECRs (see [this tweet](https://twitter.com/Hiro_IMADA/status/1707291163659502064)).